usdigitalresponse/univaf/docs/runbook/README.md

     - Terraform Cloud automatically picks up the change and updates ECS configurations to use the new images.

+**⚠️ Since UNIVAF has been shut down, the above steps no longer run automatically.** The Terraform and docs content below *does* still run in order to support maintentance of historical data, shutdown notices, etc.

 **AWS configuration changes deploy automatically via Terraform Cloud.** Every time a new commit that changes Terraform files lands on the `main` branch, Terraform Cloud will deploy.
 It will also *plan* a deployment (and tell you what it would create/update/destroy) every time you push to a Pull Request branch (this will show up as a “check” at the bottom of a PR).

 If you need to trigger Terraform manually, log into [Terraform Cloud][terraform-cloud], browse to the “univaf-infra” workspace, click the “actions” dropdown in the upper-right, and select “start new run.”

 ![Manually deploying in Terraform Cloud](../_assets/terraform-manual-deploy.png)

-**The archives documentation is a static site built with [MkDocs][].** We use GitHub Actions to automatically build and publish the site.
+**The archives documentation is a static site built with [MkDocs][] and is deployed as static content in same S3 bucket as archived data.** We use GitHub Actions to automatically build and publish the site.
 The [`deploy-archives-docs` workflow][deploy-archives-docs] automatically builds and deploys the site every time a commit lands on the `main` branch.
 See the archives README for details on [building the static site manually](../../archives/README.md).

+**The tombstone placeholder page is hand-coded with no build step and is deployed to GitHub pages.** We use GitHub Actions to automatically publish it via the [`deploy-tombstone` workflow][deploy-tombstone] every time a commit lands on the `main` branch.

 ### Terraforming Locally